saudm3012/SYSC3303_G11_W24/SYSC3303_G11_W24/README.md

 ### Included directories/files

-NOTE: A seperate folder without jupiter was included as we do not have a MAC to set if our test steps worked.
-They work on our windows devices.

 * SYSC3303_G11_W24' - IntelliJ project directory
 * data.txt - input file to be read with specified header
 * FloorRequest.java - Data that contains info from each row of input (time, floor, direction, car)